 An oTENTik Experience

-We also got a bargain when we had difficulties finding a hotel in Jasper—our max budget was US$300 a night—since the day of our visit coincided with the long weekend—Labor Day.
+We also got a bargain when we had difficulties finding a hotel in Jasper—our max budget was US$300 a night—since the day of our visit coincided with the long weekend, Labor Day.

-It has wooden floors, a locking door, mattresses, chairs, a table, and, on some units, a wall switch-powered light plus a small baseboard heater.
+oTentiks are pre-built lodging facilities that resemble tents and loghouses.
+They have wooden floors, a locking door, mattresses, chairs, a table, and, on some units, a wall switch-powered light plus a small baseboard heater.
 However, all units have no electrical (AC/DC) outlets.

 Group photo in front of our oTentik accommodation inside Jasper’s Whistler campgrounds in Alberta, Canada